 Facts about Poultry Farming in Andhra Pradesh

-In case if you miss this: Dairy Farming In Punjab.
+In case you miss this: Dairy Farming In Punjab.

-In Andhra Pradesh, the highest layer bird population with approximately 6.27 crores in the East and West Godavari, Krishna, and Guntur districts.
-Also, the poultry prominent districts with a medium number of layer farms are Chittoor, Nellore, Vizianagaram, Srikakulam, and Visakhapatnam districts.
-Prakasam and Kurnool districts have got little broiler population in Andhra Pradesh.
-There are approximately 26 hatcheries, 22 commercial feed manufacturing mills excluding feed mixing facilities owned by poultry farmers on their farms, and 29 layer and broiler breeder farms.
+In Andhra Pradesh, the highest layer bird population, with approximately 6.27 crores, is in the East and West Godavari, Krishna, and Guntur districts.
+Also, the prominent poultry districts with a medium number of layer farms are Chittoor, Nellore, Vizianagaram, Srikakulam, and Visakhapatnam districts.
+Prakasam and Kurnool districts have a small population in Andhra Pradesh.
+There are approximately 26 hatcheries, 22 commercial feed manufacturing mills, excluding feed mixing facilities owned by poultry farmers on their farms, and 29 layer and broiler breeder farms.
 Andhra Pradesh produces nearly 65% of the eggs produced are sent to several states like Odisha, West Bengal, Bihar, Assam, Nagaland, Tripura, Meghalaya, Arunachal Pradesh, and to cities daily in trucks.
 Each truck carries about 1.50 to 2.00 lakh eggs packed in plastic trays and placed in cardboard boxes loaded in trucks to various markets daily.
-The rest of the eggs are consumed within Andhra Pradesh, with an average of about 99 eggs per head per annum as per the National Nutrition Council (N.N.C).
+The rest of the eggs are consumed within Andhra Pradesh, with an average of about 99 eggs per head per annum, per the National Nutrition Council (N.N.C).
 As the economic status of people improves, the purchasing power will increase, thus giving scope for further growth of about 10% per annum in the layer sector.
 The total number of commercial broilers raised in a year will be approximately 11 crores.

-About 70 to 75 % of broiler farmers are in the integration system and the remaining are non – integrators in Andhra Pradesh.
+About 70 to 75 % of broiler farmers are in the integration system, and the remaining are integrators in Andhra Pradesh.
 Integrators will supply feed, medicines, etc., whereas the farmer has to prepare the shed and then meet electricity and labor expenses by himself.
 At the marketing stage, the grower will be paid based on live weights obtained.
-Whether an individual farmer, the chain ends with live bird marketing which is called horizontal integration.
-Though vertical integration needs to be developed, where live birds are dressed in the processing plant and value addition is done.
+Whether an individual farmer, the chain ends with live bird marketing, called horizontal integration.
+Vertical integration needs to be developed, where live birds are dressed in the processing plant, and value is added.
 The processing sector is limited today, and this will gradually increase as the per capita income increases due to urbanization.